Kidney Transplant in New York City

 - Patients are encouraged to write down their questions and bring that list to their preoperative visits.

-How is a Kidney Transplant Procedure Done?
+Kidney Transplant Procedure

 A kidney transplant is a process.
 Before surgery, a complete physical exam is performed along with a thorough health history.
 Tests such as x-rays and bloodwork may be performed to collect data regarding overall health and assess all factors that could influence treatment success.